 Whether or not user is authenticated.
-Alternative is that user is redirected to set up two-factor authentication property base_path: str
+Alternative is that user is redirected to set up two-factor authentication property base_path: str generate_path_to(endpoint)

 Full path to the server URL.
-Combination of host, port and api-path generate_path_to(endpoint)
+Combination of host, port and api-path endpoint (str) - endpoint to which a fullpath needs to be generated